1. How do I purchase an artwork?

 1. I'm an artist, can I apply to work with you?

 Ninth Editions is committed to respecting your privacy and will not share your details with any third parties.
-If you are on our mailing list, we will be in touch when a new artwork becomes available, but if you would prefer not to receive these updates you can always remove yourself from our list by clicking 'unsubscribe' at the bottom of our newsletters.
+If you are on our mailing list, we will be in touch with periodic updates, but if you would prefer not to receive these updates you can always remove yourself from our list by clicking 'unsubscribe' at the bottom of our newsletters.

 We'll be adding more FAQs as we go, but in the meantime, if you didn't see your question answered here don't hesitate to contact us at firstname.lastname@example.org.